iotaledger/iota.go/mamgoiota/README.md

 Please keep in mind that you may NEVER loose this seed nor give it to anybody else, because the seed is the connection to your funds!

+WARNING: Nodes have a nasty habit to go on/off line without warning or notice.
+If this happens try to find another one.

 #### Send a MAM to the IOTA tangle
 ```go